ucodev/nd-php/README.md

 ## What is the ND PHP Framework?

- ND PHP Framework is a secure, fully automated framework capable of delivering full featured web applications in a matter of minutes.
+ ND PHP Framework is a secure, fully automated framework capable of delivering full featured web applications and respective REST API in a matter of minutes.
 It's licensed under [GPLv3](http://www.gnu.org/licenses/gpl-3.0.html).

 ## How does it work?